Sleep Debt Calculator & Biological Recovery Model

 • Weekend Shift: Extreme.
 Wakes up 5 hours later on weekends.

 • The Verdict: Exhausted.
-This creates "Social Jetlag."
-The 10-hour weekday deficit cannot be cleared by the weekend binge, leaving them in a chronic state of metabolic and hormonal stress.
+This creates "Social Jetlag," disrupting the endogenous circadian rhythm and leaving the body in a chronic state of hormonal stress.

 Circadian Intelligence